English (Cardinal) Numbers for Beginners (A1)

 Numbers are essential in everyday life, whether you are counting money, telling time or measuring things.
 In English, numbers are easy to learn and use.

-Here's a list showing the English numbers with their word forms and digital formats:
+Here's a list showing the English cardinal numbers (number used for simple counting) with their word forms and digital formats:

 Word Form Digital Format